The Howden Design Technology & Engineering Building

 - Stantec

 The unique nature of the school campus, sitting within the grounds of Stowe House (and occupying the house itself) demanded a rigorous approach to the setting of the new building.
-The initial stages of the project, therefore, involved an in-depth analysis of the campus as a whole in order to explore all options for the location of the new facility.
+The initial stages of the project, involved an in-depth analysis of the whole campus to determine the location of the new facility.

 Embodied carbon and designing for circularity